zhengchy95/intel-ai-corebuilder/README.md

 ---

-_Intel Corebuilder is a personal project, not an Intel product._
+_Intel AI Corebuilder is a personal project, not an Intel product._